Minhao-Zhang/knowledgebase-mcp/README.md

-# KnowledgeBase MCP: Your Personal RAG Vector Store
+# KnowledgeBase MCP: Vector Store on Your Notes

 KnowledgeBase MCP is a lightweight, containerized solution for creating a queryable knowledge base from your local documents.
 It focuses on the "Retrieval" part of Retrieval-Augmented Generation (RAG), indexing your documents and providing a search API to find relevant context.
 The knowledge base keeps itself up-to-date as your source files change.